Thermal Transfer Types of Label Printers

-- Thermal transfer (TT) printers are the industry’s choice for high-quality, long-lasting labels.
+- Thermal transfer (TT) types of label printers are the industry’s choice for high-quality, long-lasting labels.

 - TT printers can range from low cost, entry-level desktop models (such as the Zebra GK420t or the TTP-245C_Series to industrial-grade, continuous printing systems.
 The latter are used in professional, high volume settings.

 - Thermal transfer printers utilize ink ribbons made of wax, resin, or a blend of wax and resin.
 It’s important to match the label material with the right ribbon to get the best print quality and durability so all of our labels come with ribbon recommendations.